fedora-python/python-rpm-porting/applications.rst

 If this is not the case for your software, look into :ref:`other sections <chosing-type-section>`.

+.. contents:: Table of Contents
+   :local:

 Porting the specfile to Python 3
 --------------------------------

 Applications behave the same when run under Python 2 and Python 3, therefore all you need to do is change the spec file to use Python 3 instead of Python 2.

-**In essense, porting of an application RPM mostly consists of going through the spec file and adding number 3 or substituting number 3 for number 2 where appropriate.
-Occasionally also substituting old macros for new ones that are more versatile.**
+In essence, porting of an application RPM mostly consists of going through the spec file and adding number 3 or substituting number 3 for number 2 where appropriate.
+Occasionally also substituting old macros for new ones that are more versatile.

 So let's take an example spec file and port it to illustrate the process.
 We start with a spec file for an application that is being run with Python 2: